Dive into the details of cocktail attire for men, a common dress code for weddings and special events.

 Table of Contents

 Cocktail Attire Definition

 Cocktail attire is all about individuality.
-While some dress codes focus on specific garments (black ties for black tie), cocktail attire for men is a little more nuanced—a mindset more than anything (and that mindset is “I must celebrate”).
-While it takes a little more effort than the other dress codes, choosing cocktail attire doesn’t have to be like choosing a college major.
+While some dress codes focus on specific garments (for example, tuxedos for black tie), cocktail attire for men is a little more nuanced.
+While it arguably requires more effort than the other dress codes, choosing cocktail attire doesn’t have to be like choosing a college major.